 I sincerely appeeciate the male folks.
 Many of those guys, though Americans, are more heard when they speak than their female counterparts.

-Guess someone else have had similar experience!
+Guess someone else has had a similar experience!